jgmhua/jgmhua/README.md

 To find out more, checkout my portfolio at [https://jessicahua.netlify.app/](https://jessicahua.netlify.app/)

 Currently, I am:
+- working on Concert Buddy with [Jenani](https://github.com/jenaniu)
 - continuing to work on Companionate; a skills-sharing platform/app that was my capstone project for the [Software Engineering boot camp at BrainStation](https://brainstation.io/online/software-engineering-bootcamp)
-- starting up a new project (deciding between 2 projects at the moment!)

-Feel free to checkout my repos and contact me for access to any of them!
+Feel free to contact me for access to any of my repos!

 Also, I love collaborating, so please feel free to reach out for any project collaboration! 😊